radius-project/design-notes/architecture/2024-11-authz-feature-spec.md

 ```

 2. The Radius admin could have also assigned the role to a single user in the identity provider.
 Multiple role assignments could be created for each user.

+> [!WARNING]
+>
+> This use case is classified as p3 or low priority.
+It's not necessary for this use case to be fully thought out at this time.

 ```bash
 # Add user-1 as a developer